-When Terrie and I came to Lancaster in the summer of 1986, our goal was not to build a large church but to reach people for Christ.
+When Terrie and I came to Lancaster in the summer of 1986, our goal was not to build a large church but a healthy church, and to to reach people for Christ.
 Over the past 32 years, the Lord has done more than we ever could have dreamed, and we praise Him for that.

 But our goal has not changed.
 We still want to reach people for Christ and to invest ourselves in Christ’s church.